scipy-lectures/scientific-python-lectures/intro/intro.rst

 IPython and Jupyter Tips and Tricks ....................................

-The user manuals contains a wealth of information.
+The user manuals contain a wealth of information.
 Here we give a quick introduction to four useful features: *history*, *tab completion*, *magic functions*, and *aliases*.